srikanth17/asset-library/README.md

 Used material UI to style the application

+## Testing

+I focussed more on the app fucntionality, so I didn't get time to write tests.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).